-Bottom Line: Garlic has known beneficial effects on common causes of chronic disease, so it makes perfect sense that it could help you live longer.
+Summary Garlic has known beneficial effects on common causes of chronic disease, so it makes sense that it could also help you live longer.

 Garlic was one of the earliest "performance enhancing" substances.

-It was traditionally used in ancient cultures to reduce fatigue and enhance the work capacity of labourers.
+It was traditionally used in ancient cultures to reduce fatigue and enhance the work capacity of laborers.

-Most notably, it was administered to Olympic athletes in ancient Greece (19).
+Most notably, it was given to Olympic athletes in ancient Greece (1).

 Rodent studies have shown that garlic helps with exercise performance, but very few human studies have been done.

-Subjects with heart disease that took garlic oil for 6 weeks had a reduction in peak heart rate of 12% and improved their exercise capacity (20).
+People with heart disease who took garlic oil for 6 weeks had a 12% reduction in peak heart rate and better exercise capacity (23).

 Other studies suggest that exercise-induced fatigue may be reduced with garlic (2).

-Bottom Line: Garlic can improve physical performance in lab animals and people with heart disease.
+Summary Garlic may improve physical performance in lab animals and people with heart disease.
 Benefits in healthy people are not yet conclusive.

 At high doses, the sulfur compounds in garlic have been shown to protect against organ damage from heavy metal toxicity.

-A four week study in employees of a car battery plant (excessive exposure to lead) found that garlic reduced lead levels in the blood by 19%.
-It also reduced many clinical signs of toxicity, including headaches and blood pressure (22).
+A four-week study in employees of a car battery plant (excessive exposure to lead) found that garlic reduced lead levels in the blood by 19%.
+It also reduced many clinical signs of toxicity, including headaches and blood pressure (25).

-Three doses of garlic each day even outperformed the drug D-penicillamine in symptom reduction.
+Three doses of garlic each day even outperformed the drug D-penicillamine in reducing symptoms.

-No human trials have measured the effects of garlic on bone loss.
+No human studies have measured the effects of garlic on bone loss.

-This suggests that this garlic may have beneficial effects on bone health in women.
+This suggests that this supplement may have beneficial effects on bone health in women.

-Foods like garlic and onions have also been shown to have beneficial effects on osteoarthritis (28).
+Foods like garlic and onions may also have beneficial effects on osteoarthritis (31).

-The last one is not a health benefit, but still important.
+The last one is not a health benefit, but is still important.

-It is the fact that it is very easy (and delicious) to include garlic in your current diet.
+Garlic is very easy (and delicious) to include in your current diet.